Ten Cent Beer Night: The True Story First Hand

 Mr. Meier shares his experience from 43 years ago this evening, and what follows is his direct recollection of the game from the stands, both hilarious and shameful to baseball.
 A testament that could only come from a long dedicated and enduring Cleveland sports fan.
 It is a hilarious look back into an occasion that baseball and its fans have never forgotten, and now remember fondly after the benefit of many years.
 If you are a Cleveland sports fan, you cannot help but feel the words spring from the page.

 TGNR Paul K. DiCostanzo: We are joined by Christopher Meier, a life long Cleveland Indians fan, Browns fan, and sometimes Cav’s fan; a true Cleveland native if there ever was one.
 When Ian Hunter first sang “Cleveland Rocks,” though Hunter didn’t know it, he was singing about Chris.
-We’re discussing his first hand experience attending the June 4th, 1974 match up between the visiting Texas Rangers, and home Cleveland Indians at the old Municipal “Mistake On The Lake” Stadium.
-This night fell into Major League Baseball legend as 10 Cent Beer Night.
+We’re discussing his first hand experience attending the June 4th, 1974 match up between the visiting Texas Rangers, and home Cleveland Indians at the old Municipal “Mistake on the Lake” Stadium.
+This night fell into Major League Baseball legend as Ten Cent Beer Night.

 Like many legendary moments in sports, there are so many more people who claim to have attended Ten Cent Beer Night then were actually present.
 Chris was in the stands.
 He shares his experience all those years ago in this infamous episode of baseball debauchery, as well the the heartfelt perspective of a real Cleveland sports fan.
 Thank you for being here Chris, thank you for talking with us.